 Developer is a knowledge base, capable of carrying construction, design, financial, work flow and any other data types required to construct a group of objects, a single object or subsection of an object.
 It provides a manufacturer the ability to encapsulate, secure and refine its business processes and procedures, and in turn control all down stream activities, extending through to distribution channels.
 It enables companies to gain greater leverage from their plant and equipment by providing them with the ability to control downstream sales, production and distribution.

-Developer is a software product which can be added on to CabMasterPro and higher level AMS products.
+Developer is a software product which can be added on to CabMasterPro and higher level products.

 Second generation applications are incapable of understanding objects and therefore rely on attaching attributes to lines.
 CabMaster Developer "understands" the objects it is working with, critical in ensuring that accurate information is passed onto the manufacturing environment.